Harris Martin: Career

-Martin declared himself the world colored middleweight champion after beating "Black Frank" Taylor in Minneapolis, Minnesota on 2 May 1887, when he knocked out Taylor in the 38th or 40th round of their bout.
-The Black Pearl and Black Frank had fought six times between 22 December 1886 and the title bout; Martin lost their first fight, won the second, then drew the next four contests.
+Martin declared himself the world colored middleweight champion after beating "Black Frank" Taylor in Minneapolis on May 2, 1887, when he knocked out Taylor in the 38th or 40th round of their bout.
+Harris and Taylor had fought six times between December 22, 1886, and the title bout; Martin lost their first fight, won the second, then drew the next four contests.
 (They then fought an exhibition.)